11 min read

 However, the traditional method also has disadvantages.
 For example, a predefined UX design.
 All elements of the user interface and business logic are closely interconnected.
 Developers can spend a lot of resources adapting UX design elements to new functionality.
 In order to change something, you often have to greatly change the entire product.

 Moreover, the time-to-market of the product is lengthening.
 Every change in a monolithic system must be thoroughly tested since any error can cause the entire program to crash.
+In contrast, a headless commerce architecture allows different components to work together seamlessly, maintaining the functionality and performance of the whole ecommerce site.
 With a headless approach, you can introduce innovations in each application separately, without affecting the others.

 Pros & Cons of Headless eCommerce